Bacon Wrapped Asparagus

 Season with black pepper and salt if you want to, but since bacon is already salty, I recommend a pinch of garlic powder.

 There are two ways of wrapping asparagus in bacon.
 You can wrap the asparagus:

 Depending on the option you choose, the amount of bacon you will add is different.
 For one single spear, use only half a bacon slice.

-In this recipe, we cook the bacon-wrapped asparagus in the oven.
-The timing will be different if you are making bacon-wrapped asparagus on the BBQ grill.
+In this recipe, we cook the bacon-wrapped asparagus in the oven or stove.
+The timing will be different if you are making bacon-wrapped asparagus on the BBQ grill or on a skillet.

-First, cover a large baking tray with foil.
+First, cover a large baking tray or pan with foil.
 This tray will recover the oil released by the bacon and prevent your oven from getting dirty.

 Using a cooling rack is the best way to keep your vegetable crisp and remove excess fat that could make the vegetable too oily.